her/bsd/README.md

 ### Checks

-`$ locale` - prints language and encoding configurations for admin review
+`# locale` - prints language and encoding configurations for admin review

+`cat /dev/sndstat` - prints which driver was selected for the sound card after loading the `snd_driver_load="YES"` metadriver in `/boot/loader.conf`

 ### Commands